“This kind of life has had many people dead inside, alive only on the outside.” A lesbian refugee who was resettled in the U.S.A. earlier in the year.

 The 7 transgender refugees and a group of 3 gay men had spent a month in mud, rain, and flood, with barely anything to eat or drink, outside of the larger LGBTI community in the camp, in protest at UNHCR compound, hoping to convince UNHCR to improve the squalid and unsafe conditions in the camp, while asserting their vulnerability on behalf of the LGBTI camp communities.

-Several months back the refugees were promised improved conditions, but nothing has happened since and instead things became worse:
+Several months back the refugees were promised improved conditions, but nothing has happened since, instead things became worse, with the refugees reporting:

 - The food ration lasts only one week of the month;

 - The heterosexual refugee population attacks the LGBT refugees as they leave to collect their food, and sometimes by encroaching into the LGBT community area;